Which Hair Transplant Method is Best for You?

 Have you noticed that you have been losing more hair recently?
-Does your scalp already show through at some areas on your head?
+Is your scalp already visible through at some areas on your head?
 Have you already tried many solutions to the problem, but all in vain?

 That’s when you turn to your last hope: getting a hair transplant.
 As much as you are excited about this decision, the uncertainty may also get the best of you.
 It can be really difficult to make sense of various hair transplantation methods.
 Do they all yield similar results?
 What are the differences between them?
 Which hair transplant method is best for me?
 These are just a few questions that have probably come across your mind.

 Here we will present a summary of all hair transplantation methods and explain their differences, to help you with your decision.

 In fact, all hair transplantation methods fall into 2 main types.
 The first one is the so-called FUT treatment, that stands for ‘follicular unit transplantation’.
 In this case, a strip of skin with hair is removed from the donor site and transferred to the balding recipient site.